Exports seen driving UK car production

 At 1.34 million units, British car output remains below the average 1.5 million seen in the decade before the 2008-2009 recession.

-However, SMMT hopes that some 4 billion pounds of investment in Britain's automotive industry and its supply chain announced last year will help boost production in 2012.
+However, SMMT hopes that some 4 billion pounds ($6.19 billion) of investment in Britain's automotive industry and its supply chain announced last year will help boost production in 2012.

 (Editing by David Hulmes)